 What if my child only wants to play baseball?

-While there may be limitations in the specialization model, we cannot ignore the fact that most countries around the world only play one sport.
+While there may be some debate regarding the specialization model, we cannot ignore the fact that most countries around the world only play one sport.
 Soccer is a prime example.
 Caribbean and Latin American countries prefer specialization and they are developing some of the world’s best baseball players.

 When specialization is portrayed negatively, it suggests these athletes are competing in games year-round.
 The art of specialization is a well thought out periodization plan that balances training v. competing.
 A key to keeping specialized baseball players safe is regulating throwing and rotational load.